intel/SGXDataCenterAttestationPrimitives/QuoteVerification/QVL/README.md

 * cmake version 3.18 or higher
 * make
-* clang++ with c++11 support (5.0.2 or higher is recommended)
+* clang++ with c++11 support (version 5.0.2 or higher is recommended)
 * doxygen version 1.8.14 if BUILD_DOCS is enabled
-* gcc to compile dependant openssl
+* gcc to compile dependant openssl (version 9.4.0 or higher is recommended, because it requires libstdc++ in version 6)
 * bash shell
 * due to self contained third parties, ~230MB disk space is required for full build - debug, release, tests and doc
 * bullseye for code coverage 8.15 or higher

 Additional libraries will be downloaded and compiled during first build:

-* openssl v1.1.1 (AttestationLibrary dependency)
+* openssl v3.X (AttestationLibrary dependency)
 * googletest (Tests dependency)
 * spdlog (added only if building with logs capabilities)

 To build test SGX enclave that includes Quote Verification Library additional libraries are required and should be provided by user:

 * Intel SGX SDK - https://software.intel.com/en-us/sgx/sdk
-* Intel SGX SSL - https://github.com/intel/intel-sgx-ssl (has to be built by user manually)
+* Intel SGX SSL - https://github.com/intel/intel-sgx-ssl (The version must be compatible with OpenSSL 3 and must be manually built by the user.)
 * gcc is used to build in this configuration.

-By default cmake will try to find them in `/opt/intel/sgxsdk` and `/opt/intel/intel-sgx-ssl/Linux/package`.
+By default cmake will try to find them in `/opt/intel/sgxsdk` and `/opt/intel/sgxssl`.
 To override this provide `SGX_SDK` and `SGX_OPENSSL` variables.

 #### Build in release:
 ````